Mariana Casas: Motorcycling

 Casas began riding motorcycles at age 13 and later worked for 17 years as a motorcycle courier.

 In 2019, she became the first transgender woman to compete in Argentina’s Moto 3 Femenil category, placing second in her debut race aboard a violet Honda Twister 250.
 She continues to participate in races and advocates for greater cultural acceptance of trans athletes.

 Contributions and legacy

 Casas played a key role in drafting Argentina’s landmark Gender Identity Law, enacted in 2012.

 She co-authored the book Persona, derecho y libertad, written in tribute to Professor Carlos Fernández Sessarego.

-Through her legal advocacy, literary contributions, and high-profile athletic achievements, Casas has been a formative figure for transgender rights and anti-discrimination efforts in Argentina.
+Through her legal advocacy, literary contributions, and athletic achievements, Casas has been a formative figure for transgender rights and anti-discrimination efforts in Argentina.